Process and methods

-Terms that describe the strength of the evidence is given in box 6.3.
-However, the evidence base for each review may vary, so the review team should define how these terms have been used.
+A set of standardised terms for describing the strength of the evidence is given in box 6.4.
+However, the evidence base for each review may vary, so the developer should define how these terms have been used.

-Box 6.3 Examples of standardised terms for describing the strength of the evidence
+Box 6.4 Examples of standardised terms for describing the strength of the evidence

-Weak evidence 'There was weak evidence from 1 (−) RCT'.
+Weak evidence: 'There was weak evidence from 1 controlled before and after study'.

-Moderate evidence 'There was moderate evidence from 2 (+) controlled before and after studies'.
+Moderate evidence: 'There was moderate evidence from 2 controlled before and after studies'.

 1 Note that no evidence is not the same as evidence of no effect.